DragonRuby/dragonruby-game-toolkit-contrib/docs/api/outputs.md

 end
 ```

+!> `Array`-based primitives are find for debugging purposes/quick prototypes.
+But should
+not be used as the default rendering approach.
+Use `Hash`-based or `Class`-based primitives.

-### Rendering a solid using an Array with colors and alpha
+### Rendering a Solid using an Array with colors and alpha

 The value for the color and alpha is a number between `0` and `255`.
 The
 alpha property is optional and will be set to `255` if not specified.